 Psychology complements subjects such as Biology, English and History.
-Careers in counselling, education, forensics, law, business, research and occupational
+Careers in counselling, education, forensics, law, business, research and occupational health will open up as well as careers for various forms of Psychology.

 What have students that have studied Psychology A Level at Wallington Girls gone on to study at university?